-Boiler prices being what they are, if you have an older boiler system that is otherwise sound, it may be possible to have it retrofitted, or modified, to improve its safety and increase its efficiency.
-(Please note: Retrofits are fuel-specific - upgrades must be compliant with your system).
+With boiler prices being what they are, if you have an older boiler system that is otherwise sound, it may be possible to have it retrofitted, or modified, to improve its safety and increase its efficiency.
+However, please note that retrofits are fuel-specific upgrades that must be compliant with your system.
 If your system is very old and replacement is eminent within the next several years, it may be prudent to weigh the cost of a new heating system against the expense of retrofitting your existing one.
-If your current boiler is oversized, or just worn out or inefficient, then a modern high efficiency model is the simplest option.
+If your current boiler is oversized, or just worn out and inefficient, then a modern high efficiency model is the best option.
 If your system was born a coal burner that was later converted to gas or oil, it's time for replacement.
 If you have a newer, more efficient system, it may still be over-sized for your home or business.
 There are modifications that can reduce its operating capacity to the proper degree.

-Before choosing to modify or replace your heating system, a first step should be to improve as much as possible the energy efficiency of the home itself.
+Before choosing to modify or replace your heating system, the first step should be to improve the energy efficiency of the home as much as possible.
 These improvements will save money on the cost of your new system, as a smaller unit will now be able to heat your home or business sufficiently.

 When it's time to replace, have a heating professional properly size your boiler system to your home or building.
 A properly sized unit will operate at maximum efficiency.
 Look for the Energy Star label on products you're considering.

 When preparing for a new heating installation, shop for a sealed combustion boiler.
 A sealed-combustion unit will draw outside air directly into the burner and will dispense combustion gases directly outside the home.
 A sealed combustion unit will eliminate the risk of dangerous combustion gases such as carbon monoxide entering your home.
-(Note: High-efficiency, sealed-combustion units produce an acidic exhaust that is not suitable for older or unlined chimneys.
-Exhaust should be vented through a new flue system, or the existing chimney should be fitted to accommodate this type of exhaust).
+However, it's important to note that high-efficiency and sealed-combustion units produce an acidic exhaust that is not suitable for older or unlined chimneys.
+Exhaust should be vented through a new flue system or the existing chimney should be fitted to accommodate this type of exhaust.

 New boilers are designed with more efficient control than ever before.
-In the old days, there were two options: On, or Off.
-New models have evolved into highly sophisticated, efficient units with burners that can turn down to a fraction of what was previously possible.
+In the old days, there were two options: on or off.
+New models have evolved into highly sophisticated and efficient units with burners that can turn down to a fraction of what was previously possible.
 Modulating control allows the unit to run at a lower or higher rate, depending on load demand.
 This ability greatly increases efficiency while decreasing the cost of fuel and maintenance.

 Energy costs are, without doubt, a priority issue for commercial building owners and managers.
 One major factor with boilers is the power required for pumping.
 On a large commercial unit, these costs can pile up quickly.
 A well-coordinated variable-speed system with integrated controls can, over time, reduce electrical costs significantly.

 No two systems are alike.
-It is extremely important that a boiler system is ignited, maintained and operated by properly trained, qualified personnel.
-An annual inspection and cleaning done to manufacturer's specifications is highly recommended to keep the system running at peak efficiency.
+It is extremely important that a boiler system is ignited, maintained, and operated by properly trained and qualified personnel.
+An annual inspection and cleaning done to the manufacturer's specifications is highly recommended to keep the system running at peak efficiency.